goauthentik/authentik/docs/installation/docker-compose.md

 passbook will then be reachable via HTTP on port 80, and HTTPS on port 443.
 You can optionally configure the packaged traefik to use Let's Encrypt certificates for TLS Encryption.

+If you plan to access passbook via a reverse proxy which does SSL Termination, make sure you use the HTTPS port, so passbook is aware of the SSL connection.

 The initial setup process also creates a default admin user, the username and password for which is `pbadmin`.
 It is highly recommended to change this password as soon as you log in.